1937 24 Hours of Le Mans: Morning

 With the retirements through the night, the crowd was excited that the Delahaye of Villeneuve/Vagniez was second in the Biennial Cup and closing in on the Hichens/Morris-Goodall Aston Martin.
 But their hopes literally went up in smoke just after 8am, when the engine caught fire in a refuelling stop.
-Although put out, the electrics were too fried to continue.
+Although it was put out, the electrics were too fried to continue.

 After running second for 17 hours, the Schell Delahaye began overheating in the mid-morning.
 After several pit-stops, it was found a nut securing the water-pump had come loose, eventually rupturing a hose.
 Leaking water and unable to make the next refuelling stop to fill up, the car was retired around 10am.
 Dreyfus' speed allowed him to catch and pass Paul to move up to second, but by lunchtime they had virtually completely worn out their brakes and dropped behind again.

 Hertzberger's Aston Martin had set the pace through the night in the medium-engine classes, but then soon after 8am, they were stopped by a split oil-line.
 The leading cars of the Adler (Sauerwein/Orssich) and Peugeot (Contet/Pujol) teams were now vying for the class-honours, swapping the lead several times through the morning.
-Just before midday, the remaining Singer of Marjorie Eccles and Freddie Clifford stopped out on the track while leading the Coupe competition.
-Marjorie walked back to the pit with a broken magneto.
+Just before midday, the remaining Singer of Marjorie Eccles stopped out on the track while leading the Coupe competition.
+Eccles walked back to the pit with a broken magneto.
 When she returned to the car with a spare she was prevented from doing repairs by an official, as the part had not been in the car, per the standard regulations.

 By noon, Benoist had a comfortable 11-lap lead.
 However, in a lapse of concentration, he overshot his braking at Arnage trying to lap another car.
 Beached in the roadside ditch, it was pushed back onto the road by keen spectators.
-Potentially a disqualifiable offence, the stewards were persuaded that it was warranted as the car was in a dangerous position to other cars.
-The damage was not serious and they were able to continue, easing back on their pace.
+Potentially a disqualifiable offence, the stewards were persuaded that it was warranted as the big car was in a dangerous position to other drivers.
+The damage was not serious, and they were able to continue now easing back on their pace.